-The White List Events Widget
+The Allow List Events Widget

-The White List Events widget shows the average events per second by priority, over the dashboard time range.
+The Allow List Events widget shows the average events per second by priority, over the dashboard time range.
 It appears by default on the Correlation tab of the Default Dashboard.

-You can configure the widget to display white list events of different priorities by modifying the widget preferences.
+You can configure the widget to display allow list events of different priorities by modifying the widget preferences.